Naereen/web-sphinx/packing.rst

 .. warning:: I'm *NOT* the author of this fun page

+   This list is from `this cool web-service <http://upl.codeq.info/>`_ which helps you to list what you need when packing your stuff before a trip.

 Things to do before you leave
 -----------------------------
 To do for most trips